E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/Kokkos_VV2/readme.rst

 The VV scheme is made of 3 steps: 1) a first velocity and particle positions integration by $\Delta t/2$, 2) a force calculation and 3) a second velocity integration by $\Delta t/2$.
-We have already offloaded the first loop in a previous module.
-The main difference here is that we are using a `parallel_reduce` loop rather than `parallel_for` as we need to calculate also the stress tensor via reduction operations.
+We have already offloaded the first loop in another module (:ref:`dl_meso_kokkos_VV1`).
+The main difference here is that we are using a ``parallel_reduce`` loop rather than ``parallel_for`` as we need to calculate also the stress tensor via reduction operations.

 Note: Kokkos is a C++ library, while DL_MESO (DPD) is in Fortran90 Language.
-The current implementation requires a transfer between Fortran to C++, due to the use of Fortran pointers not binded via ISO_C_BINDING standard.
-This constrain will be removed in successive versions.
+The current implementation requires a transfer between Fortran and C++, due to the use of Fortran pointers not binded via the ISO_C_BINDING standard.
+This constraint will be removed in future versions.

 Background Information